reactome/container/README.md

 #### analysis-service-and-pathwaybrowser
 In the [pathway-browser](./pathway-browser) directory, there is a dockerfile named `pathway-browser.dockerfile`.
 This file will let you build a docker image that contains the PathwayBrowser & the Analysis Service and all supporting components.

+### Scripts
+There are a few convenience script to help build the stand-alone docker images.

+ - build_all.sh
+ - build_browser_and_analysisservice.sh
+ - build_standalone_analysisservice.sh
+ - build_standalone_content_service.sh

+#### build_all.sh
+This script builds all of the images needed to run the docker-compose setup.
+Be aware that the docker-compose setup is not actively used at the moment (2021-07-08) so this script might be out of date.

+#### build_browser_and_analysisservice.sh
+This script will build all of the images neede to build the final `analysis-service-and-pwb` image.
+It does not take any arguments.
+Be sure to update the value for `$RELEASE_VERSION` when you are running it for a new release.

+#### build_standalone_analysisservice.sh
+This script will build all of the images neede to build the final `stand-alone-analysis-service` image.
+It does not take any arguments.
+Be sure to update the value for `$RELEASE_VERSION` when you are running it for a new release.

+#### build_standalone_contentservice.sh
+This script will build all of the images neede to build the final `stand-alone-content-service` image.
+It does not take any arguments.
+Be sure to update the value for `$RELEASE_VERSION` when you are running it for a new release.